nozavroni/csvelte/docs/users_guide/streams.rst

     Unfortunately, because PHP7 has reserved the word "resource" for future use, I will need to change the name of :php:class:`IO\\Resource`  to something else in my next release (most likely something like :php:class:`IO\\StreamResource` or :php:class:`IO\\Handle`).

-If you already have a stream resource that you've opened using :php:func:`fopen`, you can pass that resource directly to the :php:class:`IO\\Stream` constructor to create an :php:class:`IO\\Stream` object.
+If you already have a stream resource that you've opened using :php:func:`fopen`, you can pass that resource directly to the :php:class:`IO\\Resource` constructor to create a :php:class:`IO\\Resource` object.
+Then simply invoke it as if it were a function to get a Stream object.

 .. code-block:: php